whyliuxing/reverse-engineering-journal/README.md

 * STD: set direction flag.
 DS: 1
 * PUSHAD, POPAD: pushes/pops all 8 general-purpose registers
 * PUSHFD, POPFD: pushes/pops EFLAGS register
+* MOVSX: moves a signed value into a register and sign-extends it
+* MOVZX: moves an unsigned value into a register and zero-extends it

 ## *Anti-Disassembly (11/17/16)*
 * __Linear disassembly__: disassembling one instruction at a time linearly.
 Problem: code section of nearly all binaries will also contain data that isn’t instructions